mdshoeb2050/JS-A2Z-Series/10_classesAndObjects/OOPSnotesGPT/level_2.md

      constructor(name) {
        this.name = name;
      }

-     speak() {
+    // creating a speak() method in Animal class speak() {
        console.log(`${this.name} makes a sound.`);
      }
    }

    class Dog extends Animal {
-     speak() {
+    // creating a speak() method in Dog class speak() {
        console.log(`${this.name} barks.`);
      }
    }

+  // creating an instance
    const dog = new Dog('Buddy');
    dog.speak(); // Output: "Buddy barks."
    ```